bhall2001/flyballmanager-docs/docs/gettingStarted/divisions.md

 In a real tournament you will create divisions as needed.
 For each of those divisions you enter in the number of teams you desire to have in the division.

-The total for a particular class (ie. "Regular") should match the total number of teams entered for that classification on the Entries screen.
+The total for a particular class (ie. "Regular") should match the total number of teams entered for that class on the Entries screen.
 If 14 teams were entered in the Regular class on the Entries screen, the total number of all "Team Count" fields for Regular divisions should be 14.

 ### Racing format